Jeznar/GitRepo/jez-lib/readme.md

 ### writeTrcLog(prefix, ...parms)

-This function utilizes the [Developer Mode](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) module to determine if passed parameter(s) should be written to the console log.
-All messages are prefaced with the module name (jez-lib) and a vertical bar symbol.
+This function used the number passed parameter(s) to control how it logs information.
+All messages are prefaced with the prefix and a vertical bar symbol.

 **prefix** is used to tag the line of output with, you know, a prefix.